 04. Start and end on time

-Nothing is more unprofessional than coming late to a meeting that you called, that’s a fact.
+Nothing is more unprofessional than coming late to a business meeting that you called, that’s a fact.
 Respect your guests’ time by showing up at least five minutes before the scheduled meeting time.
 This will set the tone, as well as allow you to start on time if any technicalities come up.

 Once the clock strikes meeting hour, start immediately.
 Another way to emphasize your intent for timeliness is to not wait on guests that are late.
-By doing so, they will learn that in future meetings with you, tardiness is not acceptable behavior.
+By doing so, they will learn that in future business meetings with you, tardiness is not acceptable behavior.

 Then, only allow the meeting to run until the end time you scheduled.
 Everyone has other places to be or tasks to do, so don’t allow your meeting to run over and interfere with those priorities.
 If you didn’t get through all of your material, you can determine if it’s necessary to host another meeting, or if placing this content in the follow-up email is sufficient.